The GGR Evaluation Framework

 Overview of dimensions

-The GGR evaluation framework is a set of harmonised, science-based criteria to evaluate how much CO₂ projects remove, for how long, and whether these projects can sustainably scale-up.
+The GGR evaluation framework brings together a set of harmonised, science-based indicators and evaluation criteria to evaluate how much CO₂ the projects remove, for how long, and whether these projects can sustainably scale-up.

-Our sustainability indicators test for: credible CO₂ removal; impacts or benefits for the natural environment; interactions with society; and interactions with the built environment, energy systems, and materials.
+The sustainability indicators test for: credible CO₂ removal; impacts and/or benefits for the natural environment; interactions with society; and interactions with the built environment, energy systems, and materials.
 Our governance indicators assess the viability and sustainability of business models and, how the GGR project interacts with technical and legal systems.
 See more detail on each of these dimensions below.

 Sustainability dimensions